 Kitty and I were driving back from our hike turned foraging expedition and were bouncing ideas around on how we could use pawpaws in a new and different way from last year.
 It didn’t take long for Kitty to jump to ice cream so she could try out her new Cuisinart ice cream maker.
 It really is a perfect idea, pawpaws are really soft and creamy in texture naturally so it’s a great way to add a light banana mango flavor to an ice cream without compromising the texture.

-Now, I know that Kitty worked in the Cashew Pralines and Caramel into this recipe because they are some of her favorite flavors (totally check out her caramel blondies and caramel marshmallows!) and they work so well with the taste of the pawpaw.
+Now, I know that Kitty worked in the Cashew Pralines and Caramel into this recipe because they are some of her favorite flavors (totally check out her salted caramel blondies and caramel marshmallows!) and they work so well with the taste of the pawpaw.
 The salty caramel really gives the ice cream extra richness.
 And the cashew praline crunch is a perfect counterpoint to this ultra-creamy ice cream.
 She had to shoo me away from the kitchen after she asked me to taste test this Salted Caramel Pawpaw Ice Cream, because I’d have made myself a bowl and eaten it all right then and there.

 I hope your self-control is stronger than mine or you’ll never get this Salted Caramel Pawpaw Ice Cream with Cashew Praline Crunch to the table.

 Hey guys, this is Charity, again.
 As Kevin said, I’m NOT a banana fan.
 What I discovered this year is that wild pawpaws seem to be more banana-y that the cultivated varieties we tried last year.
 So by the time we got done scooping out the flesh, I knew from the smell, I didn’t want to eat them.